-Sunday River’s Mountain Room, is the latest at Peak Lodge at the gondola summit on North Peak.
-Chef Harding Lee Smith of Portland Grill Room and Corner Room beautiful bar and bistor.
+Sunday River’s Mountain Room at Peak Lodge reached by Chondola is Chef Harding Lee Smith of Portland Grill Room and Corner Room beautiful bar and bistor.
 Small plates, charcuterie, pate, toasts and cheese plus Maine craft beers and wine with a view of the slopes.
 The Mountain Room offers a European style with artisanal cheeses, salads and sandwiches.
 As for the perfect après ski, we love Foggy Goggle for its slope view and live music.
 Sunday River’s Peak Dining at the North Peak Lodge via the Chondola on special evenings is also a treat.
 Camp at the Grand Summit Hotel has a cozy Maine comfort food menu and log cabin inspired atmosphere.

-Sugarloaf’s The Bag and Gepettos are rival restaurants in the Loaf’s village to satisfy hungry skiers just steps from the ski lifts – serving up hearty soups, sandwiches and super juicy burgers at pocket friendly prices.
+Sugarloaf’s The Bag is THE placein the Loaf’s village to satisfy hungry skiers just steps from the ski lifts – serving up hearty soups, sandwiches and super juicy Bag burgers at pocket friendly prices.

-Stowe Mountain Lodge’s Hourglass is an après ski bar with a swank feel in heart of the sophisticated lodge, but you can order kid-friendly flatbreads and the best Vermont Cheeseburger reasonably.
+Stowe Mountain’s Lodge at Spruce Peak’s Hourglass is an après ski bar with a swank feel in heart of the sophisticated lodge, but you can order kid-friendly flatbreads and the best Vermont Cheeseburger reasonably.
 Chef’s Table at Solstice in the The Lodge is exclusive and elevated, with wine-pairings and amazing Chef creations from your high top peaking into the dynamic kitchen.
-At the top of the Stowe Gondola, The Cliff House offers outstanding views and great ski lunches – like fondue.
+At the top of the Stowe Gondola, The Cliff House offers outstanding views and great ski lunches – like Vermont cheese fondue.

 Killington’s Peak Lodge was completely replaced in 2014 – with local Vermont sourced food served at over 4,000 in a cafe style setting with couches, free WiFi and of course Wonderful views.

-Sugarbush’s Timber Restaurant is located in a circular post and beam lodge slopeside at Lincoln Peak.
+Sugarbush’s Rumble Restaurant is located in a circular post and beam lodge slopeside at Lincoln Peak.
 The Chef has received accolades for his Vermont ingredients in interesting dishes, don’t worry there’s a kids menu too.

 Verde in Stratton Village is excellent with authentic Vermont ingredients.
 Their après ski fondue is fabulous paired with wine from the extensive collection.